Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Introduction

-We observe in this work that \textit{finer-grain} compute-communication overlap which we term \OPNAMEBOLD, wherein communication is decomposed at one-level deeper granularity (i.e., transfer sizes one-eighth that of shard-based overlap in an eight GPU system) allow overcoming of above discussed limitations with shard-based overlap.
-By decomposing communication further, all-to-all communication (i.e., every GPU communicating with all other GPUs at a time) is possible as opposed to peer-to-peer communication (shard-based overlap) which can keep wider set of GPU networks well utilized.
-Further, it can also unlock finer granularity for subsequent operations.
+We propose \OPNAMEBOLD, a \textit{finer-grained} compute-communication overlap that decomposes communication one level deeper than traditional sharding (for example, in an 8-GPU system, \OPNAME utilizes transfer sizes one-eighth those of shard-based methods).
+This deeper decomposition enables simultaneous all-to-all communication rather than serial peer-to-peer transfers, thereby reducing latency and maximizing link utilization across diverse topologies.
+Furthermore, \OPNAME unlocks finer execution granularity for all subsequent operations in the dataflow.

 As both shard-based and fine-grain techniques execute smaller compute/communication operators, they lead to various forms of execution inefficiencies (Figure~\ref{fig:intro}), which are highly dependent on the nature of operators being overlapped.
-That is, the combined execution time of decomposed operations can be higher than the execution time of larger operation.
-This happens for myriad reasons including poor utilization and/or contention for GPU resources~\cite{Conccl}, and more.
-As such, a single execution schedule for computation/communication overlap can fail to realize optimal performance.
+That is, the aggregate execution time of decomposed operations can be higher than the execution time of the single larger operation.
+This happens for myriad reasons including poor utilization and/or contention for GPU resources~\cite{Conccl}.
+Since execution inefficiencies can vary based on the operator dimensions, a single execution schedule for computation/communication overlap can fail to realize optimal performance.